• Skip to primary navigation

 Two glasses of blackberry strawberry banana smoothie on marble coasters with fruit and seeds on top.

 Smoothies are a great way to get you started in the mornings, especially when you're busy.
 This blackberry strawberry banana smoothie is packed full of nutritious ingredients.
 It's a great way to reenergise after a workout or simply a quick breakfast to have when you're in a rush.
-Blackberries are perfectly in season so why not catch them right before they disappear.
+Blackberries are perfectly in season so why not catch them right before they disappear, or if you're after something tangy try our Orange Mango Smoothie.

 We love seasonal berries as you'll have noticed in our Plum and Blackberry Crisp or Strawberry Blueberry Smoothie.
 We just love using fruits at the peak of their flavour.
-You'll love the freshness that comes from the berries and all the healthy benefits too.
+You'll love the freshness that comes from the berries.
+Want to bulk up your breakfast options?
+Try this chocolate chip baked oatmeal.

 We know you'll love this smoothie recipe too, don't forget to leave us a comment and rate the recipe.
 Get all the tips and tricks you need for this delicious smoothie by following the links below.